How to Sell an App Idea? A Beginner’s guide

 - Direct investment markets.
 Submit offers to companies that specialize in investing in business projects or buying business ideas in general (with full copyright transfer).
 The more offers you send, the more chances you have to successfully sell your concept.

 - A new way to finance SaaS companies.
-Pipe platform offers to sell the recurring revenue from a cohort of customers to investors for dilution-free capital
+The Pipe platform offers to sell the recurring revenue from a cohort of customers to investors for dilution-free capital

 Why can’t I sell my app idea?